Paris-Developers/Mirror-TS/README.md

 ## Essential Commands

-### /intro
+### Introthemes

-Set your introtheme to play everytime you join the chat channel!
+Set your introtheme with `/intro` to play an audio clip everytime you join the chat channel!

-Find a 10 second or shorter youtube video and paste the link into the command.
+Find a 10 second or shorter youtube video and paste the link into 'video' feild.

 ### /play